SPECIAL INSTALLATION

 02 · Special Installation

-BS 7671 Section 709: The Key Requirements
+BS 7671 Section 709: Reg-by-Reg

 RegulationRequirement

-709.313.1.2Supply voltage to craft/houseboats shall be 230 V AC single-phase or 400 V AC three-phase.
+709.313.1.2Nominal supply voltage for the supply to pleasure craft or houseboats shall be 230 V AC single-phase or 400 V AC three-phase.

-709.531.2Each socket-outlet protected individually by an RCD to Reg 415.1.1 (30 mA), disconnecting all live conductors including the neutral.
+709.531.2Socket-outlets protected individually by an RCD to Reg 415.1.1, disconnecting all live conductors including the neutral.
+The same applies to final circuits for fixed connection to houseboats.

-709.553.1.8Socket-outlets to BS EN IEC 60309-2 up to 63 A and BS EN IEC 60309-1 above 63 A; at least IP44 (or IPX5/IPX6 where AD5/AD6 apply).
+709.553.1.8Socket-outlets to BS EN IEC 60309-2 up to 63 A and BS EN IEC 60309-1 above 63 A; at least IP44, or IPX5/IPX6 where AD5/AD6 apply.

-709.553.1.10A maximum of four socket-outlets may be grouped together in one enclosure.
+709.553.1.10A maximum of four socket-outlets grouped together in one enclosure, to avoid the hazard of long connection cords.

 709.553.1.11One socket-outlet shall supply only one pleasure craft or houseboat.